 for I will question you, then you answer me!”
 JOB 38:1-3.

 God makes Himself known to us today still.
-Yahweh speaks through the sacred writing of the law and the prophets.
+The Ancient One speaks through the sacred writing of the law and the prophets.
 He makes himself known through the gift of His Son, Jesus Christ who is the Word made flesh and through the scriptures.
 He makes Himself known through the humble preaching of faithful orators.

-The cross examination begins with Yahweh asking Job the question, “Who is this who darkens counsel by words without knowledge?” (v.
+The cross examination begins with God asking Job the question, “Who is this who darkens counsel by words without knowledge?” (v.
 2).
 Job came with the idea that he was seeking enlightenment from God.
 He was not prepared to have the tables turned on him.
 Never the less God bombards him with a series of questions that he cannot answer, but these questions will serve to give deeper insight into the depth and scope of God.
-Over the next several weeks I will break down each section and show you a unique side of the Ancient of Days.

 “Brace yourself like a man“ (geber) (v.
 3a).